Changes the current directory for the current process.

 In the ANSI version of this function, the name is limited to MAX_PATH characters.
-To extend this limit to 32,767 wide characters, call the Unicode version of the function and prepend "\?" to the path.
-For more information, see Naming a File.

 The final character before the null character must be a backslash ('').
 If you do not specify the backslash, it will be added for you; therefore, specify MAX_PATH-2 characters for the path unless you include the trailing backslash, in which case, specify MAX_PATH-1 characters for the path.

 If the function succeeds, the return value is nonzero.

 If the function fails, the return value is zero.
 To get extended error information, call GetLastError.